-Sarah Cannon at Lafayette Regional Health Center is proud to be part of the Sarah Cannon HCA Midwest Health cancer network, providing local access to innovative clinical research trials, tumor profiling and genetic counseling; you can receive top cancer care in the comfort of your community hospital.
+Lafayette Regional Health Center is proud to be part of the Sarah Cannon Cancer Institute HCA Midwest Health cancer network, providing local access to innovative clinical research trials, tumor profiling and genetic counseling; you can receive top cancer care in the comfort of your community hospital.

 The Lafayette Regional Health Center is in the process of becoming accredited by the American College of Surgeons, Commission on Cancer (CoC).
-The CoC publishes the Cancer Programs Practice Profile Reports (CP³R) which includes two measures for colon cancer.
+The CoC publishes the Cancer Programs Practice Profile Reports (CP3R) which includes 6 measures for breast cancer.

 The (CP³R) measurement helps facilities to:

 - Ensure patients are treated according to recognized standards of care,

 - Accurately compare clinical performance among CoC accredited cancer programs.